 Using compost "tea" in the garden is a great way to both fertilize and improve the overall health of your plants and crops.
 Farmers and other compost tea makers have used this fertilizing brew as a natural garden tonic for centuries, and the practice is still commonly used today.

 While there are several recipes available for making compost tea, there are only two basic methods that are used—passive and aerated.

-- Passive compost tea is the most common and simplistic.
+- Passive compost tea is the most common and simple.
 This method involves soaking compost-filled “tea bags” in water for a couple of weeks.
-The ‘tea’ is then used as a liquid fertilizer for plants.
+The ‘tea' is then used as a liquid fertilizer for plants.